DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

  # AES Crypto callout

-This directory contains the Java source code for a Java callout for Apigee that performs AES Encryption and Decryption of data or message payloads.
+This directory contains the Java source code for two Java callouts for Apigee:

+1. AesCryptoCallout - performs AES Encryption and Decryption of data or message payloads.
+2. PBKDF2 - performs PBKDF2 key derivation from a passphrase.

 ## License